9.4.2. if Statements in Assembly

 |

-Each function takes a pointer to an integer as input and checks whether it is NULL
+Each function takes a pointer to an integer as input and checks whether it is NULL.

-, the function increments and returns the dereferenced value
+If x is not NULL, the function increments and returns the dereferenced value

-.
+of x.
 Otherwise, the function returns the value 1.

-It is tempting to think that incrementX2
+It is tempting to think that incrementX2 uses a csel instruction because

 it uses a ternary expression.
 However, both functions yield the exact same assembly